 Amarnath Yatra: First litmus test for Amit Shah

-New Delhi, June 03: The 46-day-long Annual Amarnath Yatra will begin on July 1, the day of Masik Shivratri, and would conclude on August 15, the day of Shravan Purnima.
+New Delhi, June 03: The 46-day-long Annual Amarnath Yatra will begin from July 1, the day of Masik Shivratri, and would conclude on August 15, the day of Shravan Purnima.

-According to the officials, over 1.10 lakh devotees have registered for this year's annual pilgrimage to the Amarnath ca ve shrine in south Kashmir Himalayas.
+According to the officials, over 1.10 lakh devotees have registered for this year's annual pilgrimage to the Amarnath cave shrine in south Kashmir Himalayas.

 Jammu and Kashmir Governor Satya Paul Malik had launched last week an online registration process for pilgrims.

-Malik on Saturday briefed Union Home Minister Amit Shah about the security situation in the state, which is currently under the President's rule.
+Malik on Saturday briefed Union Home Minister Amit Shah about the security situation in the state, which is currently under the president's rule.

 Home Minister Amit Shah pays tribute at National Police Memorial

-During the 15-minute meeting, the Governor apprised the home minister about the preparation for the Amarnath Yatra.
+During the 15-minute meeting, the Governor apprised the Home Minister about the preparation for the Amarnath Yatra.

 According to the sources, Shah has told J&K Governor to leave no stone unturned in conducting terror free Amarnath Yatra.

-"Conducting Amarnath Yatra peacefully is the top priority of the Centre.
+"Conducting Amarnath Yatra peacefully is the top priority for the Centre.
 Shah also realises that it will be the first litmus test for him.
 The importance of the Yatra for him could be gauged by a fact that his meeting with J&K Governor was fixed on the day when he assumed the charge of Home Ministry," says the source.

 All the security agencies, army, and paramilitary forces have heightened the vigil and Shah is being briefed about the preparations on a regular basis, adds the source.